 End-to-end system design breakdowns for real-world AI applications

-Architect a production-grade customer support agent with RAG, tool use, and human escalation capabilities.
+Master the architecture of a production-grade customer support agent, including RAG, tool use, and stateful human escalation.

 Master the architecture of a real-time content moderation system using LLMs and specialized classifiers.